What’s happened with gun laws after other mass shootings?

 In 2012, a 20-year-old walked into a Connecticut elementary school and opened fire, killing 20 first-graders and six educators.

-Congress introduced several gun-control measures immediately following the Sandy Hook massacre.
+Congress introduced several gun control measures immediately following the Sandy Hook massacre.
 All failed.
-Among the proposals were an assault weapons ban and criminal background checks for guns sold over the internet or gun shows.
-The NRA at the time also advocated for putting armed guards into schools.
+Among the proposals were an assault weapons ban and criminal background checks for guns sold over the internet or at gun shows.
+The National Rifle Association at the time also advocated for putting armed guards into schools.

 After Las Vegas, Parkland